apodavonov3616/Medsy/README.md

     `<Route exact path="/search" component={MedicationIndexContainer} />`
 This allowed the index page to show all medications whenever a user searches for an empty string.

+## Core Features

+- ### User Authentication
+    Users are able to sign up, sign in, and sign out.
+A user remains signed in even when a page is changed or reloaded.
+    A registered user's information remains saved and is able to be used again upon signing in.
+Users can also use a demo account to get the full experience.
+- ### Search
+    Users are able to search for a medication and have all of the medications whose name have the keyword to display on the screen.
+The search bar clears with every search and is able to be reused whether a user is logged in or not.
+- ### Medication Listings
+    The website is populated by multiple medications that render on the index page.
+Upon clicking any of the categories on top, all of the medications related to the chosen category are rendered.
+When clicked, the website redirects the user to a medication's show page, which displays the information about the medications such as description and reviews.
+- ### Reviews
+    This is a feature that is available for every single medication.
+All users can see reviews, but only logged in users can leave reviews.
+Additionally, only users who left a particular review can delete that review.
+Any attempts by non-logged in users to leave a review opens up a modal to prompt the user to login first.
+- ### Carts
+    This CRUD feature is only available to logged in users.
+A medication can be added to a cart at any time.
+Once on the carts page, a user can see the items, adjust the number of items in their cart, and delete the item from their cart.
+A total price is shown for each medication and the overall cart amount.